-Chief Marketer recently talked with Kim Weisensee Brown, the global marketing leader for GE Renewable Energy and founder of Centrally Human LLC, to discuss the role data and technology plays in shaping relationships with consumers.
-She is the author of the upcoming book Centrally Human: Harness the Soul of Your Brand for the Future of Your Company and a keynote speaker at LeadsCon’s Connect to Convert in Boston, Oct.
-3-5.
+Chief Marketer talked with Kim Weisensee Brown, director of marketing at the American Medical Association Insurance Group and founder of Centrally Human LLC, to discuss the role data and technology plays in shaping relationships with consumers.
+She is the author of the upcoming book Centrally Human: Harness the Soul of Your Brand for the Future of Your Company.

 CHIEF MARKETER: What is the biggest challenge facing marketers today?